DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/otel/meter.md

 # Expose metrics for applications using OTel SDK

-> This article is intended as a reference only for users wishing to evaluate or explore OTLP indicators under development.
+> This page is intended as a reference only for users wishing to evaluate or explore OTLP indicators under development.

 The OpenTelemetry project requires APIs and SDKs to be available in languages ​​that must emit data in the OpenTelemetry Protocol (OTLP).